voxpupuli/agtm/types-and-providers.md

   end
 ```

-This is how Puppet determines if a resource already exists.
+Here is how Puppet determines if a resource already exists.
 It just simply
-checks the property_hash (as we populate that in all the other functions like
-create() and instances(), otherwise this would have to check ps too) or returns
-false if @property_hash[:ensure] isn’t present.
+checks the property\_hash we've built up when running `instances` and `create`
+to see if the resource is present.
+If we had not written an `instances` method
+due to it being too expensive to run on the agent, we'd have had to check ps
+directly within `exists?` to determine if this resource was on the agent.

 ```
   def exists?